The Qatar Stock Exchange on Sunday saw Islamic equities outperform the major indices as it settled above 11,200 points.

-The Qatar Stock Exchange on Tuesday gained for the third straight session, mainly on the back of strong buying interests in the industrials and telecom equities.
+The Qatar Stock Exchange on Tuesday crossed the 11,100 points, mainly on strong buying interests in the industrials segment.